bmarsh9/spate/index.md

 + Check the [Health of your deployment](#service-status)
 + See the following "Setting Up Your First Workflow" section for your first Workflow

+3.)
+(Optional) Install the spate-cli tool to run workflows
++ The spate-cli tool can be found [here](https://github.com/bmarsh9/spate/releases/tag/1.0.0)

 ### Setting Up Your First Workflow